About the Book

 Dr. Jonathan Walker is a retina specialist in private practice and a clinical assistant professor at Indiana University School of Medicine, Fort Wayne.

-Please note that the book is now 3 years old--it covers the basics but not the most recent data.
-A second edition is planned for next year.
+Please note that the book is now several years old—it covers the basics but not the most recent data.
+A second edition is in the works.

 British Journal of Ophthalmology